Javedansari1993/kratinAssigment/README.md

 start development server with npm start navigate to http://localhost:3000 in your browser to access app

+for backend
+change to server then npm run dev backend run  to http://localhost:5000   develop locally run the medication reminder express server locally:

+after click save butthon then check please the reminders then email sent to both user and creater and

 # Path
 Register User -> Login User -> Update medication and add /View user Profile